 - The facilitator then draws a vertical axis, with the top indicating the event was in the team’s control and the bottom that it was not in the team’s control.

 - The facilitator quickly pulls each sticky to the appropriate place on the vertical axis.
-This is usually fairly obvious, but the rest of the team will signal where they think it should go in case of disagreement.
+This is usually obvious, but the rest of the team will signal where they think it should go in case of disagreement.

 At this point, the board should resemble something like this: